bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:00:46

-Yeah, LN-Symmetry, otherwise known as L2.
+Yeah, LN-Symmetry, otherwise known as Eltoo.
-He’s championing to get rid of L2 and call it something better, more descriptive.
+He’s championing to get rid of Eltoo and call it something better, more descriptive.

 Murch: 00:00:54